Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Discussion

+The thermal energy-level population measurements $\varrho_n$ (see Eq. \eqref{rhoneff}), which constitute the optimal positive-operator valued measure for estimating temperature \cite{brunelli11}, are characterized solely by the average number of quanta $N_{\rm avg}$.
+Consequently, measurement of $N_{\rm avg}$ gives us the complete knowledge of $\hat{\rho}(t\to \infty)$, which in turn enables us to approach the minimum error bound $\xi$ of bath-temperature estimation.
+However, while DCQT can dramatically reduce the error bound of temperature estimation (see Eqs. \eqref{condgen} and \eqref{xinoT}), additional experimental errors may arise from the finite accuracy of measuring $\Delta$, or the energy-level populations.
+These errors, which depend on the experimental apparatus, may prevent us from reaching the fundamental theoretical bound of Eq. \eqref{xinoT} (see App. \ref{appB}).

-DCQT can be highly advantageous for thermometry of diverse baths realized by many-body quantum systems in condensed matter and ultracold atomic gases, with spectra and modulations satisfying the optimal condition Eq. \eqref{condopt}:
+DCQT can be highly advantageous for thermometry of diverse baths realized by many-body quantum systems in condensed matter and ultracold atomic gases, with spectra and modulations satisfying the optimal condition Eq. \eqref{condopt}.

+The temperatures measurable with low relative error bound using our control scheme are presented in Table \ref{tabpar}.

-a) In a microwave cavity subjected to sinusoidal modulation with $\omega_0 \gtrsim \Delta \sim$ MHz, and $\omega_0 - \Delta \sim$ Hz, DCQT would enable us to measure cavity temperatures of the order of pico-Kelvin, thereby opening new avenues for the study of cavity quantum electrodynamics and quantum information processing \cite{hauke16} at extremely low temperatures.
+In a microwave cavity subjected to sinusoidal modulation with $\omega_0 - \Delta \sim 10^x$ Hz, DCQT results in QFI attaining a peak at temperatures of the order of $10^{x-12}$ K, $x$ being real.
+We thereby open new avenues for the study of cavity quantum electrodynamics and quantum information processing \cite{hauke16} at extremely low temperatures.
+The caveat noted above is that although the dynamical control can be expected to significantly reduce the error in low-temperature thermometry, however, experimental errors may preclude the attainment of theoretical bound of temperature resolution.

-b) DCQT can be expected to be highly beneficial in baths exhibiting the widely reported $1/f^{\alpha}$ ($\alpha \geq 0$) noise spectra \cite{milotti02onebyf} in vacuum tubes \cite{johnson25the} or in thick film resistors \cite{pellegrini83noise}.
-This kind of spectra ensures that for a sinusoidal modulation with small $\omega_{-1}$, the most dominant contribution arises from the $m = -1$ sideband, thus enabling us to probe low frequencies with high precision.
-For example, a power-law fall-off that was reported for $ f \geq 10^{-2}$Hz \cite{pellegrini83noise}, would allow us to measure noise-equivalent temperatures highly accurately in the range $T \sim 10^{-14}$ K using the DCQT.
+DCQT can be expected to be highly beneficial in baths exhibiting the widely studied $1/f^{\alpha}$ ($\alpha \geq 0$) noise spectra \cite{milotti02onebyf} in vacuum tubes \cite{johnson25the} or in thick film resistors \cite{pellegrini83noise}.
+This kind of spectra ensures that for a sinusoidal modulation with small $\omega_{-1}$, the most dominant contribution arises from the $m = -1$ sideband, thus enabling us to probe low frequencies with high precision bound.

-c) An intriguing application of the proposed DCQT concerns experimentally studying the third law of thermodynamics for low-temperature many-body quantum systems, in the sense of understanding the scaling of the cooling rate with temperature \cite{masanes17a, freitas17, cleuren12} for baths with anomalous dispersion, such as magnon (ferromagnetic) spin chains \cite{kolar12}, or with long-range (dipole-dipole) interactions in atomic or solid-state systems.
+An intriguing application of the proposed DCQT concerns experimentally studying the third law of thermodynamics for low-temperature many-body quantum systems, in the sense of understanding the scaling of the cooling rate with temperature \cite{masanes17a, freitas17fundamental, cleuren12}.
+In view of predictions that the cooling rate does not vanish as the absolute zero is approached for baths with anomalous dispersion, such as magnon (ferromagnetic) spin chains \cite{kolar12}, high-precision low-temperature thermometry is imperative.